etoroxlabs/etoroxlabs.github.io/index.md

 <div class="row">
   <div class="col-sm-6">
     <h3>Responsibilities</h3>
-    <p>As a senior developer at eToroX labs, you will be faced with a number of challenges on a daily basis.
+    <p>As a senior developer at eToroX labs, you will be faced with a broad number of challenges on a daily basis.
 Our work typically involves the following.</p>
     <ul>
       <li><p>Developing novel applications of blockchain technologies within fintech and open finance</p></li>
       <li><p>Devising architectures of distributed systems</p></li>